310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% bubble Chiaki smile4 %}
 I see, so that’s how it was all along… That’s good, I’m glad.
 Ahh, I’m just so glad.

 I truly feel rewarded.
-To be a hero means to not ask for anything in return… but if I’ve been loved and thanked, and brought a smile to someone who was crying…
+To be a hero means to not ask for anything in return… but if I’ve been loved and thanked, and brought a smile to someone who was crying—

 Then there was value and reason to the desperate fight it took to reach here after all.
 {% endbubble %}